Under the Sink Organization in 5 EASY steps!

-1: Remove Everything From the Space
+Under the Sink Organization Step 1: Remove Everything From the Space

 Every time I organize my pantry, closet, or a cupboard, I empty everything out.
 It might seem like a time saver to just move things around as you go, but I’ve found that it really isn’t.
 Starting with a clean slate and seeing everything that you have makes de-cluttering and purging so much easier.